WordPress was not designed initially to create eCommerce stores. It was envisioned as a Content Management System for websites.

 Properly installing and configuring WooCommerce will save you a lot of troubleshooting in the future.
 You need to get your store’s settings right first time in order to promote your products and generate income!

 Before we get started, we’ll look at what WooCommerce is and the requirements to get it up and running.
-After that, we’ll walk you through the steps to set up a WooCommerce store.
+After that, we’ll walk you through the steps to setup WooCommerce store.

 What Is WooCommerce?